pcmathias/LM-Core-Data-Analysis/README.md

 # Laboratory Medicine Core Data Analysis Sessions

-These introductory R sessions aim to teach participants with minimal programming experience the basics of the R statistical programming language for reproducible data analysis.
+These introductory R sessions aim to teach participants without programming experience the basics of the R statistical programming language for reproducible data analysis.
 R is a freely available programming environment that is well-suited for common activities in data analysis including complex data manipulation, statistical analysis, automation, and publication-quality data visualization.
 We will introduce basic concepts of R programming as well as more generalizable best practices in working with laboratory data.

 - Instructors:
   * Patrick Mathias